Ashfia-Jannat-Keya/Cearch-with-C/README.md

 # Cearch-with-C
-search files in your windows
+search and open files in your windows.